There

 that generic burgundies "Bourgogne Rouge" or Bourgogne Passetoutgrains"

-white are overpriced and bad value for money.
+white are overpriced and not particularly good value for money.

 A good tip: 2003 is said to be one of the best vintages for many years.